What is an IVA?

-An Individual Voluntary Arrangement is a legally binding agreement between you and your creditors.
+An IVA - Individual Voluntary Arrangement is an agreement between you and your creditors which helps you payback as much of your debt as you can through affordable monthly payments.
+IVA is a legally binding agreement between you and your creditors.
 The arrangement will normally last 5 years and during this period you will be expected to pay what you can afford outside reasonable living costs.
-An IVA has to be set up by a licensed professional called an Insolvency Practioner (IP).
+IVA has to be set up by a licensed professional called an Insolvency Practioner (IP).
 All unsecured debts must be declared into an IVA.

 What is the Purpose of an IVA?

 Individual Voluntary Arrangement - IVA helps those in financial difficulties to make a formal proposal to settle their unsecured debt within a reasonable timeframe.
 All interest and charges will be frozen to 0% and creditors will be prohibited from demanding additional payments.

 Individual Voluntary Arrangement - IVA is also a good mechanism for creditors to get as much of the debt back without incurring costs in pursuing the debtor, which may end up fruitless.
 IVA will always provide a better return to creditors than bankruptcy which is favourable to both debtor and creditors alike.

 Monthly payments are based on what you can afford - this payment will be pre calculated before any agreement takes place and can vary during the 5 years depending on any fluctuations with your income and expenditure.
 It would be reviewed by the insolvency practitioner every year accounting for increases not only in income but also expenditures.
 In many cases the monthly payment remains the same each year, but it is important to understand that you must pay as much as you can reasonably afford, which may increase during the IVA.
 After all the creditors are agreeing to write off any outstanding debt at the end of the IVA.